Design for Isolation and Recovery in a Chart

 go_isolated to the failing actuator.
 For more information,

-see Map Fault Conditions to Actions in Truth Tables.
+see Map Fault Conditions to Actions by Using Truth Tables.

 go_off event instructs the failing actuator to transition